Organic chemistry often has a reputation for being one of the most challenging subjects in the field of science. For...

 In the 1990s, chemists Paul Anastas and John Warner formalized the concept of green chemistry.
-It is a new research & production approach focused on sustainability, safety, and efficiency.
+It is a new research and production approach focused on sustainability, safety, and efficiency.

 Table of Content

-Atom economy is a key principle in green chemistry.
-It emphasizes the efficient use of the starting materials in a chemical reaction.
+Atom economy is a key green principle.
+It emphasizes the efficient use of the starting materials.
+Synthetic methods should be designed to maximize the incorporation of all materials used in the process into the final product.

 Chemists design reactions to maximize the number of atoms used.
-The goal is to create less waste and fewer by-products.
-They guarantee that they use most of the raw ingredients in the finished product.
-It’s a move that makes operations more friendly and efficient for the environment.
+The goal is to create less waste.
+They guarantee that they use most of the raw ingredients in the final product.
+A high atom economy means that the reaction:

 - A high atom economy means that the reaction uses fewer resources.